 “Jesus!
-You’re fucking ridiculous.”
-Brandon heard exhaled through puffed out cheeks.
-“Now walk away, toss that disgusting thing outside, and remain silent,” Tina ordered.
+You’re fucking ridiculous,” Tina grumbled with puffed cheeks.
+“Now walk away, toss that disgusting thing outside, and remain silent,” she ordered.

 With a look of agitation, the older in the pair unwillingly, and almost mechanically, did as he was told.
 He opened the sliding glass door that connected the living room and back patio.

 When Tina saw the 6′2″ male toss the wriggling animal a good way off with those lengthy appendages he calls fingers, she found that she could breathe again.
 Her arms crossed in annoyance and her eyes drifted to her new home’s favorite spot of plush carpeting.

 As she got up, Tina took notice of her friend, Roscoe, and his poor attempt at stifling an amused, gravelly-voiced chuckle.
 As she took up a half prone position, supported her upper body with her forearms atop a decorative pillow, she glared.
 “Don’t you dare start.
 Everyone knows how I feel about bugs.”

 From his spot on the couch’s matching recliner, Roscoe sat snuggled with his lover, his Ashley.

 The couple’s constant hanging over each other is nearly insufferable.
 Even at a time like this, with plenty of places to sit, Ashley curled in her beloved’s lap like a common house cat.